KDE/ikona/README.md

 ## contributors
 - pontos/appadeia: main application design & programming, alongside original icon
 - noahdvs: input on application & help with making icon more breezy
-- hellcp: input on application design
+- hellcp: input on application design. also name of application.

 ## screenie
 ![a screenshot of the icon previewer. probably not of much use to you if you're blind and need this.](https://github.com/Appadeia/ikona/raw/master/screen.png)